Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Introduction

-The present paper is organized as follows.
-In section~\ref{sec:assumptions}, we list the assumptions of our study before discussing their inevitable consequences: the disk is expected to warp.
-We then discuss the impact on the variability in section~\ref{sec:consequences}.
-We continue with some discussion in section~\ref{sec:discussion}, caveats in section~\ref{sec:caveats}, before concluding in section~\ref{sec:ccl}.
+The aim of the present paper is to reconcile the three aforementioned established observations and predictions: (1) the BBN is known to originate, at least in part, in the accretion disk; (2) it is observed to vanish in the soft state in all but one known source; (3) the disk is theoretically expected to develop a warp at some point during an outburst due to the Bardeen--Petterson effect in misaligned systems.
+The paper is organized as follows.
+In Sect.~\ref{sec:assumptions} we list the assumptions of our study before discussing their inevitable consequences: the disk is expected to warp.
+We then discuss the impact on the variability in Sect.~\ref{sec:consequences}.
+We continue with some discussion in Sect.~\ref{sec:discussion} and caveats in Sect.~\ref{sec:caveats}, before concluding in Sect.~\ref{sec:ccl}.